 The problem is that income-driven repayment plans are a much better option for the vast majority of borrowers.
 Opting for an income-driven repayment plan usually means $0 per month payments for many borrowers.
 Borrowers who opt for the Revised Pay As You Earn (REPAYE) plan end up generating less interest than they would on a deferment.
 Best of all, time on an income-driven repayment plan counts towards student loan forgiveness programs such as PSLF.

 Income-Driven Repayment Calculations:Borrowers do not have to have a job to sign up for income-driven repayment plans.
-Calculations are usually made based upon a borrowers most recent tax return.
-Recent graduates typically start out with $0 monthly payments due to the fact that they did not earn much during school.
+Calculations are usually made based upon a borrower’s most recent tax return.
+Recent graduates typically start with $0 monthly payments because they did not earn much during school.
 The Department of Education’s Student Loan Repayment Estimator is a great tool for reviewing different repayment plan options and expected payments.